CadiWasTired/sleepyandtired/README.md

 it looks shit and small on mobile cry abt it

-(ignore start.html and everything in src/ i stole every little bit of that and changed like 3 lines for a start page for myself: https://gitlab.com/fazzi/startpage)
+(ignore start.html and everything in src/ i stole every little bit of that and changed like 3 lines for a start page for myself there is no way to access it from the website naturally: https://gitlab.com/fazzi/startpage)